- VSAM structures

 - VSAM RLS, DFSMStvs

-There are several products which have been developed to simplify catalog management.
+As the ICF catalog system is so critical to mainframe operations, there are several products which have been developed to simplify catalog management.
 The following page lists the facilities offered by some of them.
 The first product, Integrated Catalog Forward Recovery Utility (ICFRU) from IBM, is a simple catalog recovery utility.
 The other products are Catalog Solution and Catalog Recovery Plus from Rocket Software, Catalog Information Manager from Host Systems and T-REX from Dino Software Corporation.
 These products are more sophisticated and have an ISPF interface to assist in generating JCL.
 Each product is summarised below.

 The Integrated Catalog Forward Recovery Utility ICFRU is an IBM tool for basic catalog recovery that comes with z/OS 1.7 and above.
 It is not a full catalog management tool like the rest of the utilities on this page, but is useful to consider as a baseline for comparison purposes.